learningequality/kolibri-docs/docs/manage/_content.rst

 If you want to make available the content you have imported on your Kolibri device, to another computer where Kolibri is installed, follow these steps to export your content channels.

 .. note::
-  You must have an external drive (USB stick or hard disk) attached to your device.
+  You must have an external drive (SD card, USB stick or hard disk) attached to your device.

 #.
 Click **Export** button in **Content** page.
 #.
 Select the local drive (export destination) where you wish to export **Kolibri** content, and click **Continue**.